 Is this possible to have both Autism and ADHD?

-Yes, both of these ASD and ADHD scenarios are practical.
+Yes, both these ASD and ADHD scenarios are practical.
 People with autism spectrum disorder are more likely to have symptoms of ADHD.
-Furthermore, some individuals with ADHD may have the tendency to autism in an early age, with signs such as difficulty with interpersonal skills or being overly sensitive to clothing texture.
-People who possess both ASD and ADHD are more prone to have a mixed kind of ADHD, which involves obsessive and compulsive symptoms as well as difficulty paying attention.
+Furthermore, some individuals with ADHD may have the tendency to develop autism at an early age, with signs such as difficulty with interpersonal skills or being overly sensitive to clothing texture.
+People who possess both ASD and ADHD are more prone to have a mixed kind of ADHD, which involves obsessive and compulsive symptoms and difficulty paying attention.